-Oh, and the hostel is located by the sea and the view from the rooftop and dining room are the most beautiful things you will ever see.
+Oh, and the hostel is located by the sea.
+Therefore, the view from the rooftop and dining room are the most beautiful things you will ever see.

-You should make a reservation as early as possible because they usually run out of beds pretty quickly.
+It is important to make a reservation as early as possible: they usually run out of beds pretty quickly.
 Especially if it is high season.

-Just like El Nido, the main attractions in El Nido are the tours, since near the town there are not nice beaches worth visiting.
-Only the islands near the city.
+Just like El Nido, the main attractions in Coron are the tours.
+Especially because there aren’t any beaches worth visiting in the surroundings.

-However, it is an amazing opportunity to disconnect and enjoy the simple things in life.
-That’s my favorite thing about Coron.
+Therefore, it was an amazing opportunity to disconnect and enjoy the simple things in life.
+That was the truly magical thing about Coron.

 VISIT AND TAKE CARE OF THE PHILIPPINES

-This is an amazing country, for real.
-I am already desperate to go back, and I’m planning to do so in 2019.
-But the increasing number of tourists has affected this paradise.
-So if you go there, be conscious.
+However, the increasing number of tourists has deeply affected this paradise.
+For that reason, if you decide to visit please be conscious.
 It is a place that must be preserved and taken care of.

-I feel a lot of responsibility for writing about the Philippines because I know tourism there has two main aspects: it explores at the same time it brings development.
+I feel a lot of responsibility for writing about the Philippines.
+Tourism there has a deep imbalance: it explores at the same time as it brings development.
 Apart from environmental issues, there are other serious issues such as child prostitution and sexual tourism (which I talk about in this post).
-So, don’t try to be the type of tourist that cooperates with the perpetuation of this reality.
+Therefore, don’t try to be the type of tourist that cooperates with the perpetuation of this reality.

 The Philippines has a very special space in my heart, and I hope you also fall in love with these islands and these people.
 One thing is for certain: after you visit the Philippines you will never be the same.